alcahir/Python-Course/Session_4/README.md

 #### Task 6
 Create method `_add_points`.
 This method has to be able to add a certain number of pointsto the `mark` attribute depending upon where it is used either in `visit_lecture` or in `do_homework`.

-NOTE: The mark can't be more than 10 points.
+Note: The mark can't be more than 10 points.
 Keep in mind.

 #### Task 7
 Create method `_subtract_points`.
 This method has to be able to subtract a certain number of points to the `mark` attribute depending upon where it is used either in `miss_lecture` or in `miss_homework`.

 Note: The mark can't be less than 0 points.
 Think about it.

 #### Task 8
 Create method `is_passed`.
 If `mark` attribute is equal or more than 8 points, you need to print this phrase: "Good job!".
 Otherwise, print "You need to {here is missing points} points.
 Try to do your best!".

 Note: As you can see, you need to have at least 8 points in order to compete lab successfully.